yizhongzhang1989/crisp_py/README.md

 from crisp_py.robot_config import FrankaConfig, KinovaConfig, IiwaConfig
 ```

-and be sure that the robot is started and running with all controllers ready.
-(Check the `crisp_controller_demos`)
+Start the ROS2 robot stack in a separate terminal.
+For example, launch one of the robots provided in the [crisp_controllers_demos](https://github.com/utiasDSL/crisp_controllers_demos).

-Now you can start the robot and wait until it is ready.
+Now you can start the robot and wait until it is ready (to be sure that we received the current state of the robot).
 There is a timeout, and it will fail if the robot is not available.
 ```python
 robot = Robot(robot_config=FrankaConfig())  # Default is Franka
 robot.wait_until_ready()